Rare Roosevelt Dimes Worth Money

 1946-S Roosevelt Dime (10 cents)

-Roosevelt Dimes have been a staple of American coinage for nearly 80 years, these ten-cent pieces are not just everyday change; they can also be hidden treasures for coin collectors.
-Beyond their silver content, there is an assortment of rare editions, mint errors, and low mintage years, with some Roosevelt dimes worth a hefty price on the market.
+Roosevelt Dimes have been a staple of American coinage for nearly 80 years.
+These ten-cent pieces are not just everyday change; they can also be hidden treasures for coin collectors.
+Beyond their silver content is an assortment of rare editions, mint errors, and low mintage years, with some Roosevelt dimes worth a hefty price on the market.

-Roosevelt was also deeply involved in the March of Dimes, a campaign dedicated to fighting polio, a disease that had personally affected him.
-In honor of his work and life, the U.S. Mint replaced the Mercury Dime with the Roosevelt Dime, forever immortalizing his image on the nation’s 10-cent coin.
+Roosevelt was also deeply involved in the March of Dimes, a campaign dedicated to fighting polio.
+This disease had personally affected him.
+The U.S. Mint issued the Roosevelt Dime, in honor of his work and life to forever immortalize his image on the nation’s 10-cent coin.

 Collecting Roosevelt Dimes

-While the Roosevelt Dime may not be the rarest coin in U.S. history, it offers collectors numerous opportunities for discovering valuable pieces, especially those minted in silver from 1946 to 1964.
+While the Roosevelt Dime may not be the rarest coin in U.S. history, it offers collectors numerous opportunities to discover valuable pieces, especially those minted in silver from 1946 to 1964.

-Roosevelt dimes have a rich history and a relatively consistent design and are still in circulation today.
-If you start looking through your change, could potentially find a rare dime in your pocket.
-Coin collecting can be more than a hobby, it can become a passion that combines history, art, and treasure hunting.
+Roosevelt dimes have a rich history and relatively consistent design and are still in circulation today.
+If you start looking through your change, you could potentially find a rare dime in your pocket.
+Coin collecting can be more than a hobby; it can become a passion that combines history, art, and treasure hunting.

-The Roosevelt Dime was first struck on January 30, 1946—what would have been FDR’s 64th birthday—just a year after his death.
-Designed by Chief Engraver John R. Sinnock, the obverse of the dime features a left-facing profile of Roosevelt, while the reverse displays a torch flanked by olive and oak branches, symbolizing peace and strength.
+The Roosevelt Dime was first struck on January 30, 1946, just a year after FDR’s death—what would have been his 64th birthday.
+Designed by Chief Engraver John R. Sinnock, the obverse features a left-facing profile of Roosevelt, while the reverse displays a torch flanked by olive and oak branches, symbolizing peace and strength.

-Roosevelt’s role in establishing the March of Dimes, made the choice of placing him on the dime a natural one.
+Roosevelt’s role in establishing the March of Dimes made the choice of placing him on the dime natural.
 The slogan for the March of Dimes, a public health campaign founded in 1938, inspired millions of Americans to donate dimes to support the fight against polio.

 Roosevelt Dimes minted between 1946 and 1964 contain 90% silver, making their value largely dependent on the price of silver.
 Roosevelt Silver Dimes are often sold in bulk as junk silver, but higher-quality examples can fetch a premium.

-Common date silver dimes in circulated condition typically sell for about $2 to $3, depending on the current silver market.
+Common dated silver dimes in circulated condition typically sell for about $2 to $3, depending on the current silver market.

 In better condition (XF or AU), these dimes can sell for $3 to $6, especially if they exhibit sharp details and minimal wear.

-Roosevelt silver dimes minted from 1946 to 1964 that are heavily circulated, scratch, bent or worn are worth melt value.
+Roosevelt silver dimes minted from 1946 to 1964 that are heavily circulated, scratched, bent, or worn are worth silver melt value.

 Key Dates and Valuable Dimes